Why wait to cross?

 What's the story?

-London Living Streets Group members met with the Mayor’s Walking and Cycling Commissioner and proposed that reduced wait times at signalised crossings would increase the comfort and safety of pedestrians and contribute to the Healthy Streets goals of the Mayor’s Transport Strategy.
+As London Living Streets Group members we met with Will Norman, the Mayor’s Walking and Cycling Commissioner.
+We proposed that by reducing wait times at signalised crossings would increase the comfort and safety of pedestrians and contribute to the Healthy Streets goals of the Mayor’s Transport Strategy.

 Following these meetings, network managers at TfL were asked to investigate the practicalities and, after a pilot, a programme of wait time reviews was included in TfL’s Walking Action Plan to cover all the signalised crossings in London at a rate of about 1,200 per year.

 Alongside this London Living Streets undertook to measure whether this programme had an impact on the experience of pedestrians using the crossings.

 The collaboration saw London Group members interview almost 4000 pedestrians at a sample of 12 representative crossings before, and one month after, the wait times were reduced by TfL.
 The crossing time review was trying to determine whether people could notice the difference between the current crossing time and once it was extended by TfL and what impact this had on their experience.

 Early analysis of the results by LLS and TfL show that where reductions in up to 30 seconds or more were made pedestrians’ rating of the crossings improved correspondingly.

 We’ve gone from being a lobbying group towards working together in a trusted partnership based on recognised expertise and trust.